coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 - createTable TableName[ColumnName datatype, ...]  -  Creates a table within a database.
   - Note: for string datatypes: string{length}

+- listTables  -  Shows a list of tables in the currently selected database.

+- descTable TableName  -  Describes the structure of a table.

 - exit  -  Exits program while saving all changes.

 - help  -  Displays this message.

 ## To be available commands -
-- listTables  -  Shows a list of tables in the currently selected database.

 - insertValues TableName(Value, ...)  -  Appends a value to a specified table.
   - Note: for string put the value in "".